-EMERGENCY MANAGEMENT
+EMERGENCY MANAGEMENT AND MITIGATION

 CCI supports and protects counties' emergency management roles while maintaining the effectiveness of our all-hazards public safety preparedness programs, and emergency responses to natural and manmade disasters.
-CCI urges additional state and federal resources be made available to enhance and expand community resiliency planning and mitigation efforts.
+CCI urges that additional state and federal resources be made available to enhance and expand community resiliency planning and mitigation efforts. for emergency disasters like wildfire, flood, tornado and drought.